 In \cite{FL5}, we proved the required $\SO(3)$-monopole cobordism formula, restated in this article as Theorem \ref{thm:Cobordism}, assuming the validity of certain technical properties --- comprising Hypothesis \ref{hyp:Local_gluing_map_properties} and described in more detail in Remark \ref{rmk:GluingThmProperties} --- of the local gluing maps for $\SO(3)$ monopoles constructed in \cite{FL3}.
-A proof of the required local $\SO(3)$-monopole gluing-map properties, which may be expected from known properties of local gluing maps for anti-self-dual $\SO(3)$ connections and Seiberg-Witten monopoles, is currently being developed by the authors \cite{Feehan_Leness_monopolegluingbook}.
+A proof of the required local $\SO(3)$-monopole gluing-map properties, which may be expected from known properties of local gluing maps for anti-self-dual $\SO(3)$ connections and Seiberg--Witten monopoles, is currently being developed by the authors \cite{Feehan_Leness_monopolegluingbook}.
 However, Theorem \ref{thm:SCSTImpliesWC} is a direct consequence of the $\SO(3)$-monopole cobordism formula, Theorem \ref{thm:Cobordism}.

-One might draw a comparison between our use of the $\SO(3)$-monopole cobordism formula in our proof of Theorem \ref{thm:SCSTImpliesWC} and Corollary \ref{cor:NonZeroIntImpliesWC} and G\"ottsche's assumption of the validity of the Kotschick-Morgan Conjecture \cite{KotschickMorgan} in his proof \cite{Goettsche} of the wall-crossing formula for Donaldson invariants.
+One might draw a comparison between our use of the $\SO(3)$-monopole cobordism formula in our proof of Theorem \ref{thm:SCSTImpliesWC} and Corollary \ref{cor:NonZeroIntImpliesWC} and G\"ottsche's assumption of the validity of the Kotschick--Morgan Conjecture \cite{KotschickMorgan} in his proof \cite{Goettsche} of the wall-crossing formula for Donaldson invariants.
 However, such a comparison overlooks the fact that our assumption of certain properties for local $\SO(3)$-monopole gluing maps is narrower and more specific.
-Indeed, our monograph \cite{FL5} effectively contains a proof of the Kotschick-Morgan Conjecture, modulo the assumption of certain technical properties for local gluing maps for anti-self-dual $\SO(3)$ connections which extend previous results of Taubes \cite{TauSelfDual, TauIndef, TauFrame}, Donaldson and Kronheimer \cite{DK}, and Morgan and Mrowka \cite{MorganMrowkaTube, MrowkaThesis}.
-Our proof of Theorem \ref{thm:Cobordism} in \cite{FL5} relies on our construction of a global gluing map for $\SO(3)$ monopoles and that in turn builds on properties of local gluing maps for $\SO(3)$ monopoles; the analogous comments apply to the proof of the Kotschick-Morgan Conjecture.
+Indeed, our monograph \cite{FL5} effectively contains a proof of the Kotschick--Morgan Conjecture, modulo the assumption of certain technical properties for local gluing maps for anti-self-dual $\SO(3)$ connections which extend previous results of Taubes \cite{TauSelfDual, TauIndef, TauFrame}, Donaldson and Kronheimer \cite{DK}, and Morgan and Mrowka \cite{MorganMrowkaTube, MrowkaThesis}.
+Our proof of Theorem \ref{thm:Cobordism} in \cite{FL5} relies on our construction of a global gluing map for $\SO(3)$ monopoles and that in turn builds on properties of local gluing maps for $\SO(3)$ monopoles; the analogous comments apply to the proof of the Kotschick--Morgan Conjecture.